Britive platform release 2026.04.01 is now live in production.

 11. On the Settings tab, Britive automatically creates OIDC attributes to use when setting up the federation trust with the EKS cluster.
 In the next steps, you need to add these attributes to the EKS cluster.

 12. Enter the API server endpoint in the Kubernetes API Server URL.
 Copy this URL from the EKS Admin portal, Overview tab.
-For more information about getting this URL, see Amazon EKS cluster endpoint.
+For more information on obtaining this URL, see the Amazon EKS cluster endpoint.

-13. Enter Certificate authority information in the Certificate (CA Cert).
-You can get the certificate authority information from the EKS admin portal, Overview tab.
+13. Enter Certificate Authority information in the Certificate (CA Cert).
+You can get the certificate authority information from the EKS admin portal, the Overview tab.

 Cluster configuration

-1. On the EKS admin dashboard, click Associate Identity Provider in the OIDC identity provider section on the Access tab.
+1. On the EKS admin dashboard, select the cluster you are working with and click Associate Identity Provider in the OIDC identity provider section on the Access tab.

-3. Copy over the Issuer URL and Client ID attributes from the Britive application configuration.
+3. Paste the values for the Issuer URL and Client ID attributes generated on the Britive application configuration for this specific cluster entity.